BlueBrain/NeuroMorphoVis/info/panels/morphology-panel.md

 The soma can be _ignored_ , represented symbolically by a _sphere_, or represented by an accurate _three-dimensional profile_ that can approximate its actual shape.
 The user can select one of the following options:

 + __Ignore__
 The soma is totally ignored.

 + __Sphere__
 The soma is symbolically represented by a sphere whose center is _usually_ set to the origin and radius is set to the mean radius reported in the morphology file.

 + __Profile__
 The soma is usually described in the morphology file by a point, a radius and a two-dimensional contour of its projection onto a plane.
 We use this data and reconstruct a three-dimensional profile of the soma using Hooke's law and the physics engine of Blender.
 If this option is selected, a realistic shape of the soma will be reconstructed and added to the scene.
 Note that this profile is reconstructed based on the parameters set in the _Soma Toolbox panel_.

+## Morphology Reconstruction Parameters

 | A | B | C | D | E | F | G |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | ![](images/morphology-1.png)  | ![](images/morphology-2.png)  | ![](images/morphology-3.png)|![](images/morphology-4.png)|![](images/morphology-5.png) | ![](images/morphology-6.png) | ![](images/morphology-7.png) |